swcarpentry/DEPRECATED-bc/novice/git/05-graphicalDiffMerge.md

 ~~~
 {:class="in"}

-You have already seen the output above from the [conflicts lesson](03-conflict), with one exception.
+You have already seen the output above from the [conflicts lesson](03-conflict.html), with one exception.
 There is a new untracked file, `mars.txt.orig`.
-When you use teh `git mergetool` command, git creates a copy of the conflicted file (with all of the conflict markers) and appends `.orig`.
+When you use the `git mergetool` command, git creates a copy of the conflicted file (with all of the conflict markers) and appends `.orig`.
 It is perfectly safe to remove this file.

 It is possible to configure git to stop generating these backup files, but that will be left as an exercise for the reader!
 Hint: `git mergetool --help`